by Rachel Nicolson, Emily Turnbull, Dora Banyasz, Billy Hade and Lia Mikaelian · 8 April 2025

 What is next for boards?

-As the upcoming reform of the MSA is likely to include the introduction of a mandatory due diligence regime and the introduction of civil penalty provisions, directors should engage with management to understand the extent to which human rights due diligence systems are in place and embedded across their business, and interrogate the effectiveness of these systems, including their alignments with the UNGPs.
+In preparation for the potential introduction of a mandatory due diligence regime to the MSA, directors should engage with management to understand the extent to which human rights due diligence systems are in place and embedded across their business, and interrogate the effectiveness of these systems, including their alignments with the UNGPs.

 To ensure compliance and good practice, board members should also continue to: